A history of inclusion and support

 - The Mills Institute: The mission of the newly created Mills Institute is to develop female and gender nonbinary leaders and support BIPOC, first-generation, and LGBTQ+ students to become agents of change through academic programs, experiential learning, and community partnerships.

-- The Center for Leadership, Equity & Excellence: Provides educational spaces and social events that bring awareness to the campus community on how to be in solidarity with lesbian, gay, bisexual, transgender, queer and questioning, intersex, asexual, and two-spirit people.
+- The Center for Leadership, Equity, and Excellence: Provides educational spaces and social events that bring awareness to the campus community on how to be in solidarity with lesbian, gay, bisexual, transgender, queer and questioning, intersex, asexual, and two-spirit people.

 - The LGBTQIA2S Lounge: A dedicated space for lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, and two-spirit students to come together.